 “Grandma, just think, you’ll get to see her soon,” I sighed.

 “I know, sweetheart.
 Always remember how much I love you.”
 This was the clearest I’d heard her talk to me in months.
-I knew it was a gift.
+I knew it was my last gift from her.

 “I love you too.”
 As I hung up the phone, I knew it was the last time I’d speak to her on this side.